redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_1_incidents.md

 ### Detection

-The detection section is a log of the actions performed by every user who worked on the incident.
-Any change to it will be registered and can be filtered and shown here.
-Additionally, any user can add comments manually to the detection as necessary.
+The detection section shows the list of related alerts (messages), observables and assets that makes the incident up.

 ![Detection](images/ch05_1_detection.png)